Sid Meier's Pirates!

-Sid Meier's Pirates! is a video game created by Sid Meier for the Commodore 64 and published by MicroProse in 1987.
+Sid Meier's Pirates! is a video game created by Sid Meier for the Commodore 64 published by MicroProse in May 1987, and followed by versions for several other platforms.
 It was the first game to include the name "Sid Meier" in its title as an effort by MicroProse to attract fans of Meier's earlier games, most of which were combat vehicle simulation video games.
 The game is a simulation of the life of a pirate, a privateer, or a pirate hunter in the 16th, 17th and 18th centuries.
 It was widely ported to other systems.

 Pirates! is set in the Caribbean.
-The Pirates! playing field includes the Spanish Main (namely the northern coast of South America), Central America and the Yucatán Peninsula, the entire Gulf of Mexico, Florida, and all Caribbean islands, plus Bermuda.
+The Pirates! playing field includes the Spanish Main (namely the northern coast of South America), Central America and the Yucatán Peninsula, the entire Gulf of Mexico, Florida, and all Caribbean islands, plus Bermuda in the PC version.
 The player is free to sail to any part of the above-mentioned lands, stopped by an invisible barrier southeast of Trinidad, all the way north to just northeast of Bermuda.

 The Pirates!
 Gold remake, with minor improvements and better graphics, was released in 1993.
 An enhanced remake, also named Sid Meier's Pirates!, was released in 2004.
 Versions for mobile devices have also been released.